The size-Ramsey number of cubic graphs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main_gnp}}

 Following the overview in Section~\ref{sec:proof_overview}, we first prove a decomposition result for cubic graphs.

 \begin{lemma} Let $H$ be a connected cubic graph which is not isomorphic to $K_4$.
-Then there exists a partition $V(H) = B_1 \cup \dotsb \cup B_t$, for some $t$ which depends on $H$, such that the following hold: \begin{itemize} \item the subgraph of $H$ induced by each $B_i$ is either a path or a cycle of length at least four; \item for every $i \in \{2, \dotsc, t\}$, each vertex in $B_i$ has at most one neighbour in $B_{1} \cup \dotsb \cup B_{i-1}$. \end{itemize} \end{lemma}
+Then there exists a partition $V(H) = B_1 \cup \dotsb \cup B_t$, for some $t$ which depends on $H$, such that the following hold: \begin{itemize} \item the subgraph of $H$ induced by each $B_i$ is either a path (of any length, even $0$) or a cycle of length at least four; \item for every $i \in \{2, \dotsc, t\}$, each vertex in $B_i$ has at most one neighbour in $B_{1} \cup \dotsb \cup B_{i-1}$. \end{itemize} \end{lemma}

 \begin{proof} For simplicity in the proof, we specify the $B_i$'s in reverse order: for every $i \in \{1, \dotsc, t - 1\}$, each vertex in $B_i$ will have at most one neighbour in $B_{i+1} \cup \dotsb \cup B_t$.